New & Used Scion iQ: In Depth

 GET A FREE PRICE QUOTE

-The Scion iQ is a microcar that predominantly competes with the Smart ForTwo.
-Even though it’s a better car than its competitors, it’s still not a car that has completely caught on in the U.S.
+The Scion iQ is a microcar that has few rivals--the best one being the Smart ForTwo, though the larger Fiat 500 factors into the mix.
+Even though it’s a better car in some ways than its competitors, it’s still not a car that has caught on in the U.S.

 The iQ is known elsewhere in the world as the Toyota iQ and is designed for crowded cities where road and curb space is at a premium.
 Many countries have steeply graduated tax rates as vehicle size, engine displacement, and price rise, making the little iQ "three-plus-one seater" the smallest practical vehicle you can get for crowded megacities.